rubensworks/article-privacy-decentralized/content/framework.md

 ````/code/summarization-algorithm.txt````
 <figcaption markdown="block">
 Algorithm for creating a summary over a file within a data pod,
-with `Summary_Add` a summary-type-dependent function for adding a quad component, key, and file URI to summary.
+with `Summary_Add` a summary-type-dependent function for adding a quad component, key, and file URI to summary,
+and `Summary_Initialize` a summary-type-dependent function for initializing a new summary.
 </figcaption>
 </figure>